 And more - Links to other sites with information on chemical manufacturing, uses, physical properties, toxicity, exposure, REACH registrations, and more.
 Links include PubChem, ChemIDPlus, OECD eChemPortal, ECHA, and Pharos.

-FAQs and “?” icons will lead you to more descriptive information about the sources used and functions provided throughout the site.
+Roll your cursor over headings and titles and “?” icons and click on FAQs for more descriptive information about the sources used and functions provided throughout the site.

 And, a special thanks to the following people, who have dedicated significant volunteer time to helping bring the Chemical Hazard Data Commons into being: